kmcho2019/REvolution/docs/implementation_details.md

 - evaluation of generated RTL via `VerilogEvaluator` (syntax and functional checks) and `SynthesisEvaluator` (Yosys + OpenROAD + post-synthesis regression),
 - logging and summarisation through `EoHLogger`.

-The framework also exposes `SingleShotEngine` for baseline n-shot evaluation and `CVDPEngine` for JSONL-defined hardware design prompts.
+The framework also exposes `SingleShotEngine` for baseline n-shot evaluation, the new `Gen0LatencyEngine` for feedback-only scoring without simulation, and `CVDPEngine` for JSONL-defined hardware design prompts.

 ## Candidate representation